2022 Officer Elections

 The 2022 Lodge Executive Committee Officer Letter of Intent Form Link can be found at the bottom of this page.

-The success of the OA Lodge is dependent on active, engaged officers.
+The success of an OA Lodge is dependent on active, engaged officers.
 Each officer will have an experienced adult adviser assigned to him to work as a team with their officer.

-A great many officers have served with distinction and managed their other responsibilities well, but some have not, remember this program is youth lead and needs great officers to run.
+Many great officers have served with distinction and managed their other responsibilities well, but some have not, remember this program is youth lead and needs great officers to run.

-Since the effective operation of a Lodge with over 900 registered members depends on each Lodge Officer, any officer who finds that he cannot keep up with the duties above or balance these duties with other commitments and obligations will be expected to resign or will be removed from office.
+Since the effective operation of the Lodge depends on each Lodge Officer, any officer who finds that they cannot keep up with the duties or balance these duties with other commitments and obligations will be expected to resign or will be removed from office.

 Each Lodge Officer is expected to do the following:

 Officers are expected to attend and participate in a limited number of other meetings, planning sessions, and special projects throughout the lodge year, especially throughout the fall of the current year as we plan the new year.
-Dates for these meeting will be set by the LEC and Listed in the Lodge LEC Calendar Here.
+Dates for these meetings will be set by the LEC.

 Regularly communicate with their adviser, chairmen, and other officers throughout the year.

-Meet the goals and milestones that you set.
+Meet the goals and milestones that are set.

 Set the example by correctly wearing a full Class A uniform.